SWxTREC/pymsis/docs/source/reference/index.rst

 API reference
 =============
-.. currentmodule:: pymsis.msis2
+.. currentmodule:: pymsis.msis

-This page gives an overview of all public pymsis functions within the :mod:`pymsis.msis2` module.
+This page gives an overview of all public pymsis functions within the :mod:`pymsis.msis` module.

 .. autosummary::
     :toctree: generated/